Tap…tap…tap

 A creature like that could have fed a small village for weeks.

-But this wasn't the only place they wandered into.
-The two walked through every corner that caught their interest, taking pictures of anything that fancied them—whether it was a fancy drink at a cafe or a tiny dramatic scene playing out between the other passengers.
+The two of them moved through every corner that caught their interest, taking pictures of anything that appealed to them—whether it was a fancy drink at a café or a tiny dramatic scene playing out between other passengers.

-Sierra typed in her password, moved the cursor to her messages, and clicked on another icon.
+Sienna typed in her password, moved the cursor to her messages, and clicked on another icon.

 "You'd think they'd have something better than email by now."